elastisys/compliantkubernetes-apps/migration/v0.44/README.md

     ```bash
     export CK8S_CLUSTER=<wc|sc|both>
     ```

+1. If the environment is still on Ubuntu 20.04, you may want to override the fluentd-forwarder image to the previous one, as the new image has some known issues on Ubuntu 20.04.
+This can be done in the `common-config.yaml`:

+    ```yaml
+    fluentd:
+      forwarder:
+        image:
+          repository: ghcr.io/elastisys/fluentd
+          tag: v4.3.9-ck8s1
+    ```

 1. Because `harbor.core.replicas` was previously used by the jobservice component any nondefault value for it will be copied to `harbor.jobservice.replicas`: